 It happens far too often that a home’s hallway gets overlooked, which is quite surprising, considering the important role it plays.
 After all, isn’t a hallway the perfect opportunity to add to a house’s style in terms of colour, pattern, texture, furnishings and décor?
 And to tease visitors about the design and look they may expect from the rest of your house?
 Of course!

 However, due to hallways being the connecting points between rooms, a lot of people deem them insignificant, instead choosing to focus their creativity on said rooms.
 But here on homify, of course, we are always up for playing with different ideas, especially when it comes to undervalues rooms and spaces.
-And at the end of the day, your choice in colour will affect the look of your hallway considerably, regardless of which décor and furnishings you pick for it.
+And at the end of the day, your hallway colours will affect the look of your interiors considerably, regardless of which décor and furnishings you pick for it.

-That is why we’ve picked out these ideas for hallway colours to help ensure that yours is anything but dull or overlooked.
+That is why we’ve picked out these hallway colour ideas to help ensure that yours is anything but dull or overlooked.
+Let’s be inspired by these premium designs by some of London’s finest professionals, including Architects.

 A lot of hallways lack natural light, which makes the installation of artificial lighting sources a bright idea (pun intended).
 However, neutral paint colours can also be a stunning idea.

-We especially love playing with various shades of greens or blues for narrow hallway colours, seeing as they have such calming effects on spaces and also help to reflect light better.
+When it comes to hallway paint ideas, we especially love playing with various shades of greens or blues, seeing as they have such calming effects on spaces and also help to reflect light better.
 As a bonus, these types of cool colours also have the added benefit of fitting well with a variety of other shades and styles.

 But what if your hallway’s ceilings are low?
-Then we recommend going with a white glossy or lacquer paint that will add height to the ceiling and width to the floor area.
+Then we recommend limiting your hallway colour ideas to a white glossy or lacquer paint that will add height to the ceiling and width to the floor area.
 To further create the illusion of space, use a deeper shade of paint on the base of the wall and apply a lighter shade at the top.

 When picking out trim colours, choose a paint that is two shades lighter than the wall to maximize the sense of spaciousness.
 And of course we are always down for colourful rugs and tables to help make hallways feel larger.